 ARE YOU READY FOR A JOB IN

-Graduates are qualified for a variety of positions such as alcoholism/drug abuse assistant to counselors, directors of GED (General Education Development) tutoring programs, house parents, nursing home activity therapy assistants, case workers, corrections officers, vocational rehabilitation workers, teacher’s aides for exceptional children and personnel assistants.
-These positions are available in the diverse areas like social welfare, mental health, juvenile and adult correctional programs, geriatrics, education, counseling and related fields in business, industry and health care.
+Graduates are qualified for a variety of positions such as alcoholism/drug abuse assistant to counselors, directors of GED (General Education Development) tutoring programs, house parents, nursing home activity therapy assistants, caseworkers, corrections officers, vocational rehabilitation workers, teacher’s aides for exceptional children and personal assistants.
+These positions are available in the diverse areas like social welfare, mental health, juvenile and adult correctional programs, geriatrics, education, counseling and related fields in business, industry, and healthcare.
 Students may work after completion of their associate’s degree or transfer to a four-year college or university for continued study in a specialized area of human services.

 Associate in Applied Science Degree in Human Services is a 64-credit-hour program designed for persons who would like a broad understanding of the human services field.

 Certificate of Specialization

 - Human Services: Addictions Study

 - Interest in working with others

 - Work with a high degree of accuracy

 - St. Louis Community College provides a comprehensive financial aid program funded by federal, state and private agencies.
 READ MORE

 - STLCC provides a Net Price Calculator to help students estimate costs.
 READ MORE